-Explores the theories, practices, tactics and strategies involved in coaching football.
+This course covers and explores the theories, practices, tactics and strategies involved in coaching football.
 Emphasis will be placed upon the objectives, rules, regulations, and policies of competitive athletics, as well as on individual skills, team tactics, organization and management practices.
 Two to three hours lecture.
 Two to three hours credit.